 Russia has been a challenge in that it is the major exporter of natural gas to Europe, and it asserts that its own Internal Energy Market rules prevail over the ECT transit provisions.
 This has delayed the effective implementation of the transit protocol.

 The ECT provides for state v state and state v investor arbitration.
-There are additional special provisions based on the WTO model for trade issues. the ECT offers a conciliation procedure for transit disputes.
+There are additional special provisions based on the WTO model for trade issues.
+The ECT offers a conciliation procedure for transit disputes.
 The ECT allows for international arbitration before exhausting local remedies (Calvo Doctrine).
 If the dispute is between two countries, The countries may set up an ad hoc tribunal.
 These settlements are binding.
 In transit disputes, the conciliator must establish tariffs for transit to ensure non-disruption of transit during the dispute.

 Trade in Energy Products

 The ECT trade regime is broken into two parts: based on the 1947 GATT rules and one based on the 1998 WTO rules.
 The GATT/WTO framework then governs trade in energy products.

 The WTO/GATT rules apply to the ECT.
-This means that all countries must be treated the same as the favorite trading partner (MFN), and requires that imported products not be treated less favorably than like domestic products.
+This means that all countries must be treated the same as the favorite trading partner (MFN) and require that imported products not be treated less favorably than domestic products.
 GATT allows nations to use environmental rationale to impose national measures or restrictions on trade – but these cannot be arbitrary or unjustifiable.
 It needs to be the least trade-restrictive measure reasonably available to achieve the environmental objective.

 The ECT follows the WTO principles in transparency and non-discrimination.
 The rules are fully compatible with the international trading system, and some countries have used the ECT as a stepping stone to WTO membership.
 The ECT goes beyond the WTO in providing additional protections on investments and energy in transit.
 Additionally, it includes a mechanism for energy in transit disputes.